cindyhfls/Network-Level-Analysis/README.md

 I added a few functions for evaluation the network model and visualization examples which I found helpful while I using the toolbox functions for visualization.

 # Limitation:
-All visualization is done in the fsLR 32k space.
+All visualization is done in the fsLR 32k mesh of the MNI standard brain.
 For transition across spaces please try this toolbox: https://github.com/netneurolab/neuromaps.

 ## Specific example applications
 **Example 1**